Madeline K. Sofia: Career

-Prior to beginning her work on Short Wave, Sofia was an assistant producer and associate producer on the NPR Science Desk.
+Prior to beginning their work on Short Wave, Sofia was an assistant producer and associate producer on the NPR Science Desk.
 Sofia collaborated with Joe Palca on an NPR program that trains young science communicators, NPR Scicommers (formerly known as Friends of Joe's Big Idea or FOJBI).
-She was also part of a special series, Maddie About Science, which was a series of seven videos about science.
+They were also part of a special series, Maddie About Science, which was a series of seven videos about science.